halp1/triangle/README.md

 ---

-Triangle was last known to work with TETR.IO Beta version **1.7.3.**
+Triangle.js was last known to work with TETR.IO Beta version **1.7.3.**

 ## Installation